opentk/opentk.net/learn/chapter1/5-textures.md

 The image is now generated!

 Optionally, we can generate mipmaps.
-This isn't necessary here, but just for reference, put the line `GL.GenerateMipmaps()` after `TexImage2D`.
+This isn't necessary here, but just for reference, put the line `GL.GenerateMipmap(GenerateMipmapTarget.Texture2D)` after `TexImage2D`.
 That's all you need to do!

 ## Applying textures